-An in-depth review of the science that happens when.
-What happens when you take your end of season break!
+An in-depth look at the science that happens of what actually happens when you take your end of season break!
 Or get Injured and cant train

 If you want a quick run down of this article take a look at End of Season Break!

 Life happens!
-A moto to live by sometimes.
+A moto to live by sometimes especially as Masters Athletes.
 As when Life Happens and we are unable to train for one or two weeks either due to holidays or we become injured or sick so that we take extended breaks from training.

-And when this happens we all react differently, I personally use to start to panic after 2 days but realized that is futile and prefer to live by ‘What Ever Happens, HAPPENS!’
+And when this happens we all react differently, I personally use to start to panic after 2 days but realised that is futile and prefer to live by ‘What Ever Happens, HAPPENS!’

-Below I am going to discuss what happens when we take time off and just how much detraining occurs to all our hard work!
+Below I am going to discuss what happens when we take time off and just how much detaining occurs to all our hard work!
 The Reversibility of Training!

 When do you lose strength?